Center for Excellence in Financial Services

 - Plans & Prospects

-The Center for Excellence in Financial Services is a business center within the College of Business Administration.
+The Center for Excellence in Financial Services is a business center within the College of Business.
 The Center provides services to financial service companies, as well as business and civic associations involved in banking, risk management, insurance and financial planning.
 In addition, the Center coordinates the internship program for Finance majors and assists in student career planning and placement upon graduation.